mart1nro/joycontrol/README.md

 - Open the "Change Grip/Order" menu of the Switch

 The Switch only pairs with new controllers in the "Change Grip/Order" menu.

+After pairing the switch will most certanly just disconnect for some reason.
+Use the reconnect option to avoid this afterwards.

 Note: If you already connected an emulated controller once, you can use the reconnect option of the script (-r "\<Switch Bluetooth Mac address>").
 This does not require the "Change Grip/Order" menu to be opened.
 You can find out a paired mac address using the "bluetoothctl" system command.